AlexShten/Test_for_GL/README.md

 # Test_for_GL
 General information.
 To complete the task, the following equipment was used - raspberry Pi 3 A + with the latest version of raspbian booster OS.
-Gcc compiler (on command line) example - gcc -o extract extract.c
+Gcc compiler (on command line)
+example: gcc -o extract extract.c
 ---------------------------------------------------------------------------------------------------------------------------------------